Rana-lab279/Data-analysis-/README_02_Clinical_Trial_TreatmentX.md

 ## Methodology

 **1- Data Cleaning & Editing**
 - Responses were standardized, e.g. "ye" was changed to "yes"
-- Autumaticly recode `Gender`, `Hx Diabetes` `Hx Hypertension', `HxCKD' from string to numeric.
+- The variables `Gender`, `Hx Diabetes`, `Hx Hypertension`, and `HxCKD`  were autumatically recoded from string to numerical.
-- Recode the new variables (1=0), (2=1) to the new variables `Gender3`, `Hypertension3`, `Diabetes3`, and `CKD3'.
+- The created variables were recoded (1=0), (2=1) to the new variables `Gender3`, `Hypertension3`, `Diabetes3`, and `CKD3` for easier interpretation of the regression results.
-- Delete the variables created from automatic recoding to avoid confusion.
+- The variables created from automatic recoding were deleted to avoid confusion.
-    - The variable "FastingSugarChange" was deleted due to missing data and a new one was created with the same name using the formula ` FastingSugarChange = FastingSugarPost - FastingBloodSugarPre`
+- The variable "FastingSugarChange" was deleted due to missing data for all the participants, and a new one was created with the same name using the formula ` FastingSugarChange = FastingSugarPost - FastingBloodSugarPre`
-- Variables were aligned, values labeled and decimals were removed from some variables
+- Variables were aligned, labeled and decimals were removed from some variables

  **2- Descriptive Statistics**
     - Frequencies and percentages were calculated for gender and comorbidities